Alzheimer's: Excessive alcohol consumption may accelerate progression

 - These findings shed light on the molecular mechanisms underlying memory loss and may have broader implications for understanding and treating Alzheimer’s disease, regardless of alcohol consumption.

-A new study, published in eNeuro reveals that mice exposed to regular high levels of alcohol exhibited cognitive decline approximately two months earlier than their typical progression when not exposed to alcohol.
+A new study reveals that mice exposed to regular high levels of alcohol exhibited cognitive decline approximately two months earlier than their typical progression when not exposed to alcohol.

 While limited research has investigated the impact of alcohol on worsening Alzheimer’s disease, epidemiological studies have suggested that alcohol use disorder may increase the overall risk of developing dementia.